malkavk/Probabilidade/Kempes/LGN-TCL/Readme.md

 RStudio 0.99.441 or higher.

-Following libraries are required in their newest version:
+Some packages are required in newest version.
+These packages may be installed executing "install-dependencies.R" file.

+Following the require packages list:

 - knitr
 - yaml